geopanda1/pypheno/README.md

 # pypheno

 Python package to extract land surface phenology from time series of vegetation indices.
-The aim of this project is twofold:
+Project aims:
 1. Learn about pytest
 2. Revisit the concepts of extracting [Land Surface Phenology](10.1016/j.scitotenv.2017.07.237) (LSP)